Q&A on Whaling

 - Q1.What impact do acts of sabotage by Sea Shepherd have on the research whaling fleet?

-- Various acts of sabotage by Sea Shepherd have resulted in reduced amount of the scientific data collected, and directly threatened the lives and property of research fleets and their crews.
+- The violent acts of sabotage committed by Sea Shepherd have resulted in reduction of the amount of the scientific data collected.
+Above all, these acts have directly threatened the lives of crew members and have caused serious damages to the property of research vessels.

 - Q2.What measures are taken by the Government of Japan against the Sea Shepherd's sabotage?